jagrut08/unit_test_setup/README.md

 ## Running
 From within the `build` sub-directory, `./cpp_unit_tests.tsk` should run all gtests.
 Can pass in `--gtest_filter=` arg to pick and choose tests to run.

+## Adding test files
+Add unit test files named as `*.t.cpp`, e.g., `HelloWorld.t.cpp` at the root of the repo, and they should automatically get built and run.